-Through our unique partnerships and investment, we operate at the forefront of R&D, putting innovation at the very core of our work.
+Given the rapid advance in all technologies, Alcis is constantly searching, assessing and adopting innovative technologies that bring significant benefits to our clients.
+This, combined with our unique partnerships and investment, means we operate at the forefront of R&D, putting innovation at the very core of our work.

-These innovations enable us to deliver better solutions, faster and cheaper and can be broken down into the following categories.
+Innovations like this enable us to deliver better solutions, faster and more effectively and include the following:

 Other data gathering techniques include using SMS as a method to gain responses from locals to specific questions or polls.

-Our teams of innovators use social data to get the big picture view of individual attitudes when engaging with complex issues within fragile and developing regions.
+Our innovative team use social data to get the big picture of individual attitudes when engaging with complex issues within fragile and developing regions.

 For example, we use Twitter (if appropriate) to gauge public opinion and emotion, measuring how change impacts on the communities involved.
-When these attitudes/tweets are geo-referenced and overlayed onto a map, this can be a powerful tool when fully analysing an area of interest.
+When these attitudes/tweets are geo-referenced and overlayed onto a map, it results in a powerful tool to fully analyse an area of interest.

-Our GIS experts use best-in-class software to carry out data analysis and regularly trial new cutting edge software tools that allow them to work to a higher level when visualising data in unique and interesting ways.
+Our GIS experts use best-in-class software to carry out data analysis and regularly trial new cutting edge tools, which allow them to work to a higher level when visualising data in unique and interesting ways.

-Through collaborative arrangements with academic institutions, organisations and SME's, Alcis ensures that its developments remain relevant to those operating in fragile and conflict affected regions.
+Through collaborative arrangements with academic institutions, organisations and SME's, Alcis ensures that our development remains relevant and aligned to those operating in fragile and conflict affected regions.